FIVE

 you come to admit

-this whole damn time
+this whole bitter time

 you are the one chasing